zeldavanderwaal/beaverPops_simulationApp_2024/README.md

-# A Beaver Population Simulation App
+# a Beaver Population Simulation App
 A shiny App developed by zelda van der Waal at the University of Newcastle (UK) for NatureScot, Natural Resource Wales, the Environment Agency and Natural England in 2024.

-## About
+## about
 As part of a beaver landscape modelling tender Newcastle University produced a desk-based tool to inform future beaver management decision-making with the aim to work with agencies in designing and producing a desk-based tool which applies the beaver population model and informs beaver management decision-making.
 The app was initially developed using the Beauly catchment (Scotland) as an example.
 It was extended to cover Scotland, England and Wales in 2024.

-Some examples of app functionalities:
+## examples of app functionalities
    - beavers: locate existing beaver territories on the map, simulate translocations
    - landscape: modify habitat quality, incorporate barriers and management scenarios
-   - simulate population growth across the landscape, create summaries over local areas
+   - simulate population growth across the landscape
+   - map probability of occupancy, create summaries over local areas and visualise trends through time

+## in the UI
 ![how to 1](www2/fig_howto1.png) ![how to 2](www2/fig_howto2.png) ![how to 3](www2/fig_howto3.png)  ![how to 6](www2/fig_howto6.png)
 ![how to 4](www2/fig_howto4.png) ![how to 5](www2/fig_howto5.png) ![stest](www2/fig_settlmtTest.png)  ![how to 7](www2/fig_howto7.png)

-In-app documentation includes:
+## in-app documentation
    - instructions (user guide, tutorial videos)
    - description of the app functionalities (buttons, map legends)
    - summary of the assumptions and parameters within the models
    - help with output interpretation
    - suggestions for further documentation
    - literature and packages references

-### The Project Team
+### the Project Team
 Dr Zelda van der Waal, Newcastle University  ([email](mailto:zeldavdwaal@gmail.com))
 Prof Aileen Mill, Newcastle University  ([email](mailto:aileen.mill@newcastle.ac.uk))

-## Built With
+## built With
 R version 4.4.1 (2024-06-14 ucrt)
 RStudio 2024.04.2+764 "Chocolate Cosmos"
 Release (e4392fc9ddc21961fd1d0efd47484b43f07a4177, 2024-06-05) for windows
 [Shiny for R](https://shiny.rstudio.com/)

-### Prerequisites
+### prerequisites
 The code runs in R version 4.4.1.
 Browser versions at the time of deployment:
 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) RStudio/2024.04.2+764 Chrome/120.0.6099.291 Electron/28.3.1 Safari/537.36, Quarto 1.4.555